pnsaeta/p064/docs/PR-Ideas.md

 </p>
 <p class="icap" markdown="1"><a name="Fig1">Figure 1</a> — The red dots show the actual orbital radii of the planets; the blue curve shows the prediction of the Titius-Bode formula, Eq.&nbsp;(\ref{eq:titius-bode}).</p>

 Until Neptune, the agreement with the Titius-Bode formula is remarkably good.
 However, there is a suspicious gap in the data: where is the missing planet between Mars and Jupiter?
+Indeed, that is where the asteroid belt lives.
+So, there is a bunch of material at roughly the radius predicted by the Titius-Bode formula, but the material never coalesced into a planet.
+Given Jupiter's size, it seems plausible that the giant planet played a role in preventing the debris from coalescing.